 The Breaks, home of the deepest gorge east of the Mississippi River, also rises to lofty heights where golden eagles make their home.
 The Towers and other rock formations, caves, flora and wildlife make the Breaks Park a unique tourist destination.
 History, legend and lore combine with the scenic beauty of the Park which was the reported destination of several trips by Daniel Boone.
 It is the home of Pow Wow Cave, used by the Shawnee Indians and those who love mystery and adventure can search for the buried silver treasure of John Swift.
 For active visitors, the park also offers hiking, bike and driving trails, picnic and recreation areas, a lake with pedal boats, a swimming pool, horseback riding and an amphitheater.
 A rustic lodge, cottages and a large campground are available for extended visits.
 The Breaks Park also has a modern conference center, restaurant, gift shop and visitor’s center.
 The folks in Eastern Kentucky and Southwest Virginia welcome you to the Breaks Interstate Park!
 Come explore and enjoy our “Grand Canyon.” – Breaks Interstate Park

-Back to Kentucky State Parks
+Also See: Kentucky State Parks